What is your previous work experience?

 Jennette’s Pier Education Intern, NC Department of Environment and Natural Resources, Nags Head, NC

 Encouraged students, grades 6-12, to make connections with science and technology.
 Collaborated directly with environmental educators and NC schoolteachers to provide outreach to students of all ages.
 Improved teaching skills through mentorship and observation.
 2013

 Environmental Law and Policy Summer Research Assistant, UNC School of Law

 Maintained subject matter expertise on local and international environmental law and justice topics.
 Gathered evidence, analyzed court decisions, and presented findings.
 2012

-Philanthropy as a Tool for Social Change course, student grant making board.
+Used philanthropy as a tool for social change.
 Provided grants from $2,000 to $5,000 for educational projects that promote physical, mental, and/and social well-being in rural and underrepresented areas of NC.
-Drafted RFPs and learned fundamentals of grant writing and allocation.
+Improved RFPs and learned fundamentals of grant writing and allocation.
 2013

 This competitive program is comprised of 8 first-year students who exemplify the strongest values in the Duke Nicholas School student body: academic excellence, diverse backgrounds, experiences, perspectives and environmental leadership potential.